CL-CHEN-Lab/OK-Seq/README.md

 ## R package OKseqHMM function usage:

-Please make sure that you already install and import the associated R package HMM, Rsamtools and GenomicAlignments before executing this function.
+Please make sure that you already install and import the associated R package HMM, Rsamtools and GenomicAlignments in R or Rstudio, and also install samtools in console or terminal before executing this function.

 ### For the input: